 1.4 Wireless Charging Points: Wireless charging points use electromagnetic induction or magnetic resonance technology.
 They offer wireless charging without the need to plug and unplug cables.
 This makes them very convenient.
 However, the technology is still developing and hasn’t been widely adopted yet.

-2. Do I Need a Permit to Install an Electric Vehicle Charger at Home?
+2. Do I Need a Permit to Install an EV Charger at Home?

 Whether you need a permit depends on local regulations.
 In most places, an electrical permit is required for wiring or installing new equipment.
 Some cities also require charger and installer qualifications and a signed commitment letter.
 Homeowners’ associations (HOAs) may have specific requirements, too.
 Consult your local power supply department or property management to confirm the exact requirements.